 IX.
-POLICY STATEMENT ON THE USE OF UNIVERSITY FACILITIES/PROPERTY
+STATEMENT ON THE USE OF UNIVERSITY FACILITIES/PROPERTY

-It is the policy of the university to provide equal opportunity for all qualified persons in its educational programs and activities.
+Consistent with federal law, the university provides equal opportunity for all qualified persons in its educational programs and activities.
 The university does not discriminate on the basis of age, color, disability, gender identity, genetic information, national origin, race, religion, sex, sexual orientation, veteran status, or any other basis protected by law.
 The university's academic activities, however, severely limit the number of outside activities that can be accommodated in existing facilities.
 Therefore, use of university buildings and/or property is prohibited unless prior clearance and arrangements have been made.